rpmuller/ePubs/WP1.md

 success of the third century BC was the city of Alexandria.
-Egypt was less exposed to war than the European and Asiatic parts of the Macedonian domain, and Alexandria was in an extraordinarily favoured position for commerce.
+Egypt was less exposed to war than the European and Asiatic parts of the Macedonian domain, and Alexandria was in an extraordinarily favored position for commerce.
 The Ptolemies were patrons of learning, and attracted to their capital many of the best men of the age.
 Mathematics became, and remained until the fall of Rome, mainly Alexandrian.
 Archimedes, it is true, was a Sicilian, and